frootlab/deet/README.md

 [![Documentation Status](https://readthedocs.org/projects/pandora/badge/?version=latest)](https://pandora.readthedocs.io/en/latest/?badge=latest)
 [![PIP Version](https://badge.fury.io/py/pandb.svg)](https://badge.fury.io/py/pandb)

-*Pandora* is a universal database proxy and SQL-Database engine, that implements high-performance and security requirements for large-scale enterprise analytical applications.
+*Pandora* is a universal data mapper and SQL-Database engine, that implements high-performance and security requirements for large-scale enterprise analytical applications.

-The primary goal of Pandora is to separate data integration and data analysis into independent tasks, by providing a unified (universal) data interface for machine learning- and data analysis applications.
+The primary goal of Pandora is to separate data integration and data analysis into independent tasks, by providing a universal data interface for machine learning- and data analysis applications.
 To achieve this goal, Pandora implements the two fundamental layers of a data warehouse:

 The *integration layer* of Pandora utilizes